sinarueeger/robust-data-analysis-with-r/workshop/README.md

 # Workshop

-1. Run `utils.R` first.
-This will create a data and a out folder and download a bunch of datasets.
+Before running any R script in `src/`, run `utils.R` first.
+This will create two new directories and download some datasets.

+The same scripts are available on [RStudio Cloud](http://bit.ly/rds-rstudio).